BraviNoname/Bravi/README.md

-That's my repository for my fanfic/retext patch as well as my whatever-it-contains-patch.
+That's my thcrap repository for my retexture patch as well as my whatever-it-contains-patch.
 README.md files contain credits and all.